 \subsection{Expectation of $\mu\to e\gamma$, $\tau\to \mu\gamma$, $\tau\to e\gamma$ and electron EDM}

-Since we have performed the random scan in the linear space of $s_e$ and $\epsilon_{\ell}$ in $[0.01-0.1]$ as given in Eq.\,\eqref{s-ep}, we can show the frequency distribution of the predicted LFV decays and the electron EDM.
-Indeed, we obtain the frequency distribution of the predicted $\mathcal{B}({\mu \to e \gamma})$ with imposing contraints of the upper-bound of $\mathcal{B}(\tau\to \mu\gamma)$ and the electron EDM in Fig.\,\ref{fig:H-mue}.
-The frequency is normalized by total sum being $1$.
-The grey region is already excluded by the experimental upper-bound of $\mathcal{B}({\mu \to e \gamma})$.
-The maximal peak is almost inside the grey region.
+Since we have performed a random scan in the linear space of $s_e$ and $\epsilon_{\ell}$ in $[0.01-0.1]$ as given in Eq.\,\eqref{s-ep}, we can show the frequency distribution of the predicted LFV decays and the electron EDM.
+Indeed, the frequency distribution of the predicted $\mathcal{B}({\mu \to e \gamma})$ by imposing the constraints of the upper-bound on $\mathcal{B}(\tau\to \mu\gamma)$ and the electron EDM is shown in Fig.\,\ref{fig:H-mue}.
+The frequency is normalized so that the total sum is $1$.
+The grey region has already been excluded by the experimental upper-bound on $\mathcal{B}({\mu \to e \gamma})$, and the maximal peak is almost entirely within the gray region.
 Since the future sensitivity at the MEG II experiment is $\mathcal{B}({\mu \to e \gamma})=6\times 10^{-14}$ \cite{MEGII:2018kmf}, we expect the observation of $\mu \to e \gamma$ decay in the near future.